 Since every business is unique, there are no quick win techniques, strategies, best practices, guidelines, or you name it 🙂 that can guarantee you a specific search result.
 The same tactic likely has a different impact on two websites.

-You must continuously make improvements, test new techniques, measure results, and adjust as needed.
+You must continuously make improvements, test new SEO techniques, measure results, and adjust as needed.

 Here’s a list of recommended resources that may come in handy: